They say…

 Previously, that description of seef as a ‘witbier’ or white beer had misled people into assuming it was a spiced wheat beer in the Brabant style typified by Hoegaarden, itself a revival of a temporarily extinct local speciality.
 But the research indicated a beer quite unlike any contemporary example, made from a mixed grist bill including oats and buckwheat as well as barley malt and wheat.
 The ‘wit’ description turned out simply to indicate a cloudy beer that was lighter in colour than most of its contemporaries.

 Over several test brews, Johan and Filip evolved a new version of seef using the four grains, Belgian hops and an historic yeast strain not much removed genetically from a baker’s yeast.
 Johan set up his own beer firm, the Antwerpse Brouw Compagnie, with the initial aim of marketing the revived beer.
-It would have been a nice idea to brew it at De Koninck, but this proved impractical, so in December 2011 the first commercial brew of seefbier in many decades emerged from the mash tun at small family brewery Roman in Oudenaarde, and was finally launched to the public in March 2012.
+It would have been a nice idea to brew it at De Koninck, but this proved impractical, so in December 2011 the first commercial brew of seefbier in many decades emerged from the tun at small family brewery Roman in Oudenaarde, and was finally launched to the public in March 2012.

 I found it at the Zythos Bierfestival, bottle conditioned and poured from the bottle.
 It emerged a cloudy deep yellow with a smooth white head.
 A lightly spicy aroma had notes of ginger, clove and lemonade citrus.
 A soft and refreshing but very interesting palate yielded liquorice, custard, tangerine, fresh white bread, banana and vanilla cream.